 There are many ways to think about security and Port 21.

 Port 21 is commonly associated with FTP.
-FTP has been assigned to Port 21 by the Internet Assigned Numbers Authority.
+FTP has been assigned to Port 21 by the Internet Assigned Numbers Authority (IANA).
 The IANA also oversees global IP address allocation.

 Establishing a connection with a server via Port 21 does not automatically give your information away.
 Uploading and downloading files via FTP is done through a separate data channel, usually connecting to the server through Port 20.
 Meanwhile, your Port 21 connection allows you to enter FTP commands and browse file listings on the server.